reinert/requestor/README.md

     }
 }).onFail(new ResponseCallback() {
     public void execute(Response r) {
-        // This is executed if the request was unsuccessful (status ≠ 2xx) view.showError("Request failed.
+        // This is executed if the response was unsuccessful (status ≠ 2xx) view.showError("Request failed.
 Server message: " + r.getPayload().toString());
     }
 }).onLoad(new ResponseCallback() {
     public void execute(Response r) {
-        // This is always executed, regardless of success or failure Window.alert("Response status was " + r.getStatus.toString());
+        // This is executed if a response is received, regardless of the status Window.alert("Response status was " + r.getStatus.toString());
     }
 }).onStatus(429, new ResponseCallback() {